 What These Definitions Cover

-Before any transfer-on-death (TOD) registration can work, the law has to define what it applies to.
-This statute does that groundwork.
-It establishes what counts as a "security" under Arizona's TOD framework, which is broad.
-Stocks, bonds, brokerage accounts, mutual fund shares, and other ownership interests in a business or enterprise all qualify.
+It explains what counts as a "security" under the TOD framework.
+The definition is broad.
+Stocks, bonds, brokerage accounts, mutual fund shares, and ownership interests in a business all qualify.

 "Security" means any share, participation or other interest in property, in a business or in an obligation of an enterprise or other issuer and includes a certificated security, an uncertificated security and a security account.